jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In Nature, lifeforms often evolve in jumps called eras and epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

-Today we're going from the Industrial Age (1760-1969) to the Information Age (1970-).
+Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the changes.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our evolution for years and only now have a grasp.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get a great understanding of how humanity evolves.
 You'll be the "player god" of a civilization—a virtual divinity who knows all, sees all, and whose general will plays the game.
 As the player god, your job is to give orders, manage resources, invest in research, and finally decide when to click "upgrade."
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, vehicle, school is suddenly new and improved by the technology of a new age.
 Below, you'll see a person being the player god in the game _Anno 1800_.